brown-dash/Dash-Documentation/markdown/features/trails.md

 - Slide title: in bold on the far left hand side of the slide, can be retitled by double clicking (this retitles the presentation slide NOT the pinned document)
 - Trash: removes the slide from the presentation (not from the collection or database)
 - Eye: expand/minimize a preview of the slide
-- Arrow: groups slide with the one above it, when presenting both slides will transition in together
+- Arrow: groups slide with the one above it, when presenting both slides will transition in together.
+By default they play in parallel, but clicking the blue arrow line when grouped will switch to series and play one after the other (indicated a the black outline around the arrow)
 - L: for slides pinned with layout, allows you to update the layout associated with the slide to the document's current state
 - C: for slides pinned with content, allows you to update the content associated with the slide to the document's current state